microsoft/fluentui/packages/react-components/react-carousel/stories/src/Carousel/CarouselBestPractices.md

 ### Do

 - Limit cards to a max width of 100% of screen size.
-- Use 'gap' css on CarouselSlider to provide easy spacing between cards, use margin if circular is enabled.
+- Use 'gap' css on CarouselViewport's slider to provide easy spacing between cards, use margin if circular is enabled.
 - Keep cards a uniform size where possible.
 - Set CarouselCards to focusMode='tab-exit' when there is multiple cards in view
 - Avoid focus on CarouselCards if they are a full size banner, out of view cards will be set to 'inert'.